 It should be noted that preferential tax treatments apply to cases of inheritance involving business succession.
 Such preferential treatment is intended to facilitate business succession by reducing the inheritance tax burden.
-This treatment may be applied to the inheritance of medium to small-sized businesses (defined as, for example, a business of which the stated capital is a specified amount or less and the number of employees is a specified number or less).
-Under such preferential treatment, 80 per cent of the inheritance tax will be deferred upon certain requirements being met (such as the approval of the Minister of Economy, Trade and Industry being obtained, the decedent being the representative of the business who held at least 50 per cent of the shares or interest in the business and the heir or the testamentary donee succeeded the business as such a representative).
-In addition to the above preferential tax treatment, the 2018 tax reform has introduced a more preferential tax regime for business succession which applies to shares donated or inherited until 31 December 2027.
-Under this tax regime, 100 per cent of the inheritance tax will be deferred upon certain requirements being met (such as a submission of business succession plan to the prefectural government).
+This treatment may be applied to the inheritance of mediumto small-sized businesses (defined as, for example, a business of which the stated capital is a specified amount or less, and the number of employees is a specified number or less).
+Under such preferential treatment, 80 per cent of the inheritance tax will be deferred upon certain requirements being met (such as obtaining the approval of the Minister of Economy, Trade and Industry, the decedent being a representative of a business who held at least 50 per cent of the shares or interest in that business, and the heir or the testamentary donee succeeding the business as such a representative).
+In addition to the above preferential tax treatment, the 2018 tax reform introduced a more preferential tax regime for business succession, which will apply to shares donated or inherited until 31 December 2027.
+Under this tax regime, 100 per cent of the inheritance tax will be deferred upon certain requirements being met, such as submission of a business succession plan to the prefectural government.
+The 2019 tax reform also introduced a preferential tax regime for business succession, which will apply to assets for business use donated or inherited until 31 December 2028 in order to foster the succession of the businesses of sole proprietors.
+Under this tax regime, 100 per cent of the inheritance tax will be deferred upon certain requirements being met, such as submission of a business succession plan to the prefectural government and a provision of collateral.